scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

        - Check that the MAC<sub>i</sub> in the current hop field matches the just-calculated MAC<sup>Verify</sup><sub>i</sub>.
 If yes, it is fine.
 Otherwise, drop the packet, and reply with a "parameter problem" type of SCMP message.
        - Check whether the current hop field is the last hop field in the path segment.
 For this, look at the value of the current `SegLen` and other metadata in the path meta header.
 If yes, increment both `CurrInf` and `CurrHF` in the path meta header.
 Proceed with step 4.

-     - **Use case 2** <br> The path segment includes a **peering hop field** (`P` = "1"), but the current hop is **not** the peering hop, that is, the current hop field is **not** the *last* hop field of the segment, seen from the direction of travel - to check whether this is true, look at the value of the current `SegLen` and other metadata in the path meta header.
-In this case, the ingress border router must perform the steps previously described for the path segment without peering hop field.
-However, the border router *must not* increment `CurrInf` and `CurrHF` in the path meta header.
+     - **Use case 2** <br> The path segment includes a **peering hop field** (`P` = "1"), but the current hop is **not** the peering hop, that is, the current hop field is **not** the *last* hop field of the segment, seen from the direction of travel - this can be determined by looking at the value of the current `SegLen` and other metadata in the path meta header.
+In this case, the ingress border router needs to perform the steps previously described for the path segment without peering hop field.
+However, the border router MUST NOT increment `CurrInf` and MUST NOT increment `CurrHF` in the path meta header.
 Proceed with step 4.

      - **Use case 3** <br> The path segment includes a **peering hop field** (`P` = "1"), and the current hop field *is* the peering hop field.
 This would be the case if the current hop field is the *last* hop field of the segment, seen from the direction of travel - to find out whether this is true, check the value of the current `SegLen` and other metadata in the path meta header.
-In this case, the ingress border router must take the following step(s):
+In this case, the ingress border router MUST take the following step(s):

        - Compute MAC<sup>Peer</sup><sub>i</sub>.
 For this, use the formula in [](#peerlink), but replace `SegID XOR MAC_0[:2] ...
 XOR MAC_i [:2]` in the formula with the value of the accumulator Acc as set in the `Acc` field in the current info field (this is the value of the accumulator Acc as it comes with the packet).
        - Check that the MAC<sub>i</sub> in the current hop field matches the just-calculated MAC<sup>Peer</sup><sub>i</sub>.
 If yes, it is fine.
 Otherwise, drop the packet, and reply with a "parameter problem" type of SCMP message.
        - Increment both `CurrInf` and `CurrHF` in the path meta header.
-Proceed with the next step.
+Proceed with step 4.

 4. Forward the packet to the egress border router (based on the egress interface ID in the current hop field) or to the destination endpoint, if this is the destination AS.